iTwin/itwinjs-core/docs/bis/intro/physical-hierarchy-organization.md

 As described in [Model Hierarchy](model-hierarchy.md), every `Model` breaks-down an `Element`.
 The `Model` and the `Element` represent the same real-world Entity, but the `Model` provides more granular information about the Entity.

-In the `PhysicalModel` hierarchy, the `Element` that represents the Entity is of an `PhysicalElement` subclass that corresponds to the type of real-world Entity (e.g. `Building` class corresponds to real world building), but the `PhysicalModel` that corresponds to the real-world Entity is just a `PhysicalModel` (e.g. `PhysicalModel` class corresponds to real-world building).
+In the `PhysicalModel` hierarchy, the `Element` that represents the Entity is of a `PhysicalElement` subclass that corresponds to the type of real-world Entity (e.g. `Building` class corresponds to real world building), but the `PhysicalModel` that corresponds to the real-world Entity is just a `PhysicalModel` (e.g. `PhysicalModel` class corresponds to real-world building).
 To determine the type of real world Entity that a `PhysicalModel` represents, the class of `Element` that the `PhysicalModel` breaks down must be determined.

 *TODO: Allan makes one last request (not demand): Do we really want to write paragraphs like the one above?
 Wouldn't it be easier to have Model subclasses that corresponded to the subclass of the Element being broken down?
 At least for Sites, Facilities and Systems?*